AlerianEmperor/LuxRenderer/README.md

 # Lux Renderer

-Lux Render is a rendering system capable of rendering high quality, life-like images.
+Lux Renderer is a rendering system capable of rendering high quality, life-like images.
 Everything was written from scratch in pure C++ without any third party library.
-This project cover most of the content in pbrt v3 and also easier to read.
+Lux Renderer cover most of the content in pbrt v3 and also easier to read.

 # Gallery
 ![SanMiguel_Final_No_Fog_4096](https://user-images.githubusercontent.com/93391908/182891702-febe6757-4976-492c-ad77-c796231f4010.png)